ovn-org/ovn/Documentation/internals/ovs_submodule.rst

   performance improvements we could take advantage of by updating the submodule?
 - Is there risk in updating the submodule?

+For choice 2, it's preferable to bump to a new stable OVS release but if the bug fix is urgent maintainers may decide to temporarily point the OVS submodule bump to the tip of brach-Y.

 For an LTS of OVN, we might update the submodule several times during its lifetime as more new OVS branches are released.
 For a standard release, it is